Sirukisu/Hurabot/README.md

 Generate text using the `/generate-text` slash command.

-## List of commands

-## Features planned
+## ✍ Features planned

-- GUI for managing bot
+- CUI for managing bot
 - Adding timed events for sending daily messages for example
+- Make a model from individual messages.csv files
+- More bot commands?
+Ideas are welcome

-## Known issues
+## ❗ Known issues
-- Path to messages folder in model creation must be specified absolutely
+- Currently, the `LogLevel` and `ModelsToUse` config options do nothing
+- The CUIs can crash the program if the terminal display is too small
+- Backslashes can't be entered in the CUIs

+## ✨ Credits
+- Thanks to my Discord friends who gave me this dumb idea
+- Also, this is also my first project that I have managed to do from start to finish, so any feedback on what I could do better is very much welcome!